 Exciting times in Newtown

-Phoenix Furniture, Cae Post and Cwm Harry – are coming together on a major new project.
-Under the banner of Circular Economy Newtown they are investing in workshops that take unwanted materials and turn them in to new items, teaching new skills and creating new opportunities along the way.
+Phoenix Furniture, Cae Post and Cwm Harry are involved in Circular Economy Newtown.
+They are investing in workshops that take unwanted materials and turn them in to new items, teaching new skills and creating new opportunities along the way.
 Workshops are already planned for bikes (with Bike to the Future CIC), wood (with Phoenix), plastics (with Cae Post) and turning food waste in to new food (with Cultivate Coop).

 There is also a major investments in a brand new Household Waste recycling Centre and brand new Waste Transfer Station.
 All these pieces of the jigsaw will go a long way to sustaining Powys as the leader in Wales when it comes to reuse and repair.